SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Conclusions

 \section{Conclusions}

 In this study, we presented photometric and spectroscopic observations of two new members of the SN~Iax class, SN~2024bfu and SN~2025qe.
 Both SNe were discovered shortly after explosion and our dataset for SN~2025qe in particular includes some of the earliest spectroscopic observations of any SN~Iax, beginning only 1.8\,d after the estimated time of first light.
-SN~2024bfu reached a peak absolute magnitude in the GOTO $L$-band of $M_L$ = $-$18.35$\pm$0.15 and showed a similar photometric and spectroscopic evolution to the bright SN~Iax SN~2005hk.
-SN~2025qe instead is an intermediate luminosity SN~Iax and peaked two magnitudes fainter at $M_L$ = $-$16.36$\pm$0.13.
-The photometric and spectroscopic evolution of SN~2025qe closely follow that of SN~2019muj.

 Spectra of SN~2025qe show features consistent with carbon absorption throughout its evolution.
-From our earliest spectra, we identify features consistent with \ion{C}{iii}~$\lambda$4\,647 moving at similar velocities to those of \ion{Si}{iii} and \ion{Fe}{iii}.
-All spectra show tentative signs of \ion{C}{ii}~$\lambda$6\,580, with velocities decreasing from $\sim$8\,000~\kms\, shortly after explosion to $\sim$1\,000~\kms\, approximately one month after maximum light.
-At these late times, the tentative \ion{C}{ii}~$\lambda$6\,580 feature may be contaminated partially or fully by \ion{Fe}{ii} absorption, but we are unable to identify a plausible alternative. \ion{C}{ii}~$\lambda$7\,234 has also been suggested for some SNe~Iax and we identify a similar feature in our later spectra of SN~2025qe.
-Based on the low inferred velocities however we propose an alternative identification of \ion{Fe}{ii}~$\lambda$7\,321, which would imply similar velocities to other \ion{Fe}{ii} features.
+From our earliest spectra, we identified features consistent with \ion{C}{iii}~$\lambda$4\,647 moving at similar velocities to those of \ion{Si}{iii} and \ion{Fe}{iii}.
+All spectra show tentative signs of \ion{C}{ii}~$\lambda$6\,580.
+Approximately one month after maximum light, the tentative \ion{C}{ii}~$\lambda$6\,580 feature may be contaminated partially or fully by \ion{Fe}{ii} absorption, but we are unable to identify a plausible alternative identification. \ion{C}{ii}~$\lambda$7\,234 has also been suggested for some SNe~Iax and we identified a similar feature in our later spectra of SN~2025qe.
+Based on the low inferred velocities however, we proposed an alternative identification of \ion{Fe}{ii}~$\lambda$7\,321, which would imply similar velocities to other \ion{Fe}{ii} features.
 The presence of carbon features throughout the spectral evolution would indicate that carbon cannot be excluded from the inner ejecta of SN~2025qe and therefore some amount of unburned material is well-mixed throughout.